4C-Winterberg-e-V/XCO-blog/blog/250823-Final_Information_for_MSR.md

 - Camping without booking is **not permitted** on parking areas (please follow the signs).

 ## General Arrival
-Due to a **road closure in Niedersfeld**, please follow the detours and allow for extra travel time.
+Due to a **road closure in Niedersfeld**, please follow the official detours and allow for extra travel time.

 ## Showers
 Free showers are available at the **Oversum in Winterberg**.